 The programme will be managed by a Project Manager reporting to a Programme Manager within Major Projects.
-Major Projects are responsible for delivering all of the significant projects within the City Council and all projects are subject to a number of project assurance measures to ensure a high standard of project delivery.
 It is expected that Major Projects will also deliver instruction, some technical support and contract administrator duties for the schemes.

 Major Projects will require support from colleagues in NCC Procurement, Legal Services and Building Services.